 3. Submit an instructor resume (if known at the time of submission of the course approval).

-Lecture-course credit requirements:
+Classroom-course credit requirements:

 - There must be an attendance register, controlled by the instructor or the monitor assigned by the provider.